Connor Joe Player Props: Pirates vs. Cardinals

-On Thursday, Connor Joe (on the back of going 0-for-3) and the Pittsburgh Pirates play the St. Louis Cardinals, whose starting pitcher will be Jordan Montgomery.
-First pitch is at 7:45 PM ET.
+Connor Joe -- 2-for-4 with a home run and an RBI in his last game -- will be in action for the Pittsburgh Pirates versus the St. Louis Cardinals, with Jake Woodford on the mound, on April 14 at 8:15 PM ET.

-He had a hitless showing in his most recent game (0-for-3) against the Astros.
+He hit a home run while going 2-for-4 in his previous game against the Cardinals.

 Connor Joe Game Info & Props vs. the Cardinals